Whatsapp Icon

 Early menopause

 Some blood cancer treatments may affect the normal functioning of the ovaries.
-This can sometimes cause infertility and an earlier than expected onset of menopause, even at a young age.
+This can sometimes cause infertility and an earlier-than-expected onset of menopause, even at a young age.
 The beginning of menopause in these circumstances can be sudden and, understandably, very stressful.
 Hormone changes can lead to many of the classic symptoms of menopause, including menstrual changes, hot flushes, sweating, dry skin, vaginal dryness and vaginal itchiness, headache and pains.
 Some women experience decreased sexual drive, anxiety and even depressive symptoms.
-Women should consult a gynecologist, who will advise them on the appropriate steps to help reduce their symptoms.
+Women should consult a gynaecologist, who will advise them on the appropriate steps to help reduce their symptoms.

 Menopausal symptoms can be particularly troubling for some women.
 In these women, hormone replacement therapy (HRT) can be helpful.
-The aim of HRT is to restore estrogen levels to near normal, minimizing symptoms.
+HRT aims to restore estrogen levels to near normal, minimizing symptoms.

 Bleeding and Bruising (Thrombocytopenia) and blood cancer treatment